-Naturally the weekly costs of keeping pets depend on the pets that you keep; it is considerably more expensive to keep a horse than it is to keep a guinea pig, so if you want a pet that doesn’t cost too much money the choice is obvious.
-But for now we will concentrate the kinds of pets that can be expensive; namely dogs, cats and horses.
+Naturally, the weekly costs of keeping pets depend on the pets that you keep; it is considerably more expensive to keep a horse than it is to keep a guinea pig, so if you want a pet that doesn’t cost too much money the choice is obvious.
+But for now, we will concentrate on the kinds of pets that can be expensive; namely dogs, cats and horses.
 We will also ignore the costs of purchasing the animal, which can range from nothing to tens of thousands of pounds.

 Food is a necessary expense, but there are many options.

 Dogs – Large dogs eat a lot of food while small dogs eat much less.
 You can feed your dog on low cost dog foods that you can buy in bulk at a supermarket or pet food supplier, or premium dog food that can cost more on a weight for weight basis than human food or you can make your own.

 A number of surveys on how much it costs to feed a dog have been published, but they generally give an average price which is fairly meaningless, and you can generally get a better idea from the various pet blogs.
 Taking a straw poll, £25 a week isn’t at all unusual.

 Cats – While there isn’t the same diversity as dogs in terms of quantity, there is even more diversity in terms of quality.
 However again taking a straw poll of the cat blogs £3 to £5 a week isn’t unusual.

 Horses – Hay, straw and food supplements can be expensive, so budget for around £40 a week.